-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares, \$0.01 par value SKT New York Stock Exchange rangorrioporae e Ellinou i di dioronip.
-None ndicate by check mark whether the registrant (1) has filed all reports required to be 12 months (or for such shorter period that the registrant was required to file such rep ∍ding Tanger Factory Outlet Centers, Inc. Yes \boxtimes No Tanger Properties Limited Partnership Yes \boxtimes No ndicate by check mark whether the registrant has submitted electronically every Integral [1] and the preceding 12 months (or for such shorter periodical). · · · gulation n S-T Tanger Factory Outlet Centers, Inc. Yes \times No Tanger Properties Limited Partnership Yes \boxtimes No ndicate by check mark whether the registrant is a large accelerated filer, an accelerated.
-Sompany.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller Tanger Factory Outlet Centers, Inc. arge Accelerated Filer Accelerated Filer 1

-Tanger Properties Limited Partnership:

-Non-accelerated Filer Smaller Reporting Company Emerging Growth Company Tanger Properties Limited Partnership Large Accelerated Filer Accelerated Filer Non-accelerated Filer X Smaller Reporting Company Emerging Growth Company
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares, \$0.01 par value SKT New York Stock Exchange

+Tanger Properties Limited Partnership: None ) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 of istrant was required to file such reports), and (2) has been subject to such filing requirements for the pas edin Tanger Factory Outlet Center rs, Inc. Yes $\times$ No Tanger Properties Limited Pa ırtnership Yes $\boxtimes$ No s submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Re 2 months (or for such shorter period that the registrant was required to submit such files). gulatio n S-T Tanger Factory Outlet Center rs, Inc. Yes $\boxtimes$ No Tanger Properties Limited Pa rtnership Yes $\boxtimes$ No a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or a d filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of Tanger Factory Outlet Center s, Inc. Large Accelerated Filer $\boxtimes$ Accelerated Filer Non-accelerated Filer Smaller Reporting Company ] Emerging Growth Company ] Tanger Properties Limited Pa rtnership Large Accelerated Filer Accelerated Filer ] Non-accelerated Filer $\boxtimes$ Smaller Reporting Company ] Emerging Growth Company 7 accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial